New item

 Selling price: base price from which to start creating a sales price list if a national starting price list is considered.
 If there are no price lists for this item, this price will be taken for the documents. (unless for return documents wherein the article will take the price indicated in the last cost by default to be verified) (it is not widely used).

-Discount category/Price range configuration: these are strictly commercial data used for price updates.
+Discount category/Price range configuration/Discount policy update formulas: these are commercial data used for price updates.
+The update formula is used in the procedure of Advanced Price List Creation.

-It will be used in documents; it will never report discounts from the price lists in which it is included, and commissions on the sales of this item will not be calculated.
+No commercial conditions: when the item is used in documents, it will never display prices or discounts from the price lists it is included in, or the price from the item registry, and commissions on sales of this item will not be calculated.

 11. Item Descriptions in Language